wechaty/docusaurus/jekyll/_posts/2021-01-14-wechaty-puppet-service.md

 1. [Paimon](https://wechaty.js.org/docs/puppet-services/paimon/): WeChat Pad Protocol
 1. [Donut](https://wechaty.js.org/docs/puppet-services/donut/): WeChat Windows Protocol

-More Puppet Service Providers are welcomed, please learn more from <https://github.com/wechaty/puppet-services> and feel free to contact us at Gitter(<https://gitter.im/wechaty/wechaty>) if you are interested.
+More Puppet Service Providers are welcomed, please learn more from <https://github.com/wechaty/puppet-services> and feel free to contact us at Gitter(<https://gitter.im/wechaty/wechaty>) if you have any questions.

 Learn more about all the Wechaty Puppet Services at our official website: <https://wechaty.js.org/docs/puppet-services/>